n-mounier/MRlap/README.md

 Note that we are working with standardised effects.
 This means that the causal effect estimates are in units of Standard Deviation (SD).
 The causal effect estimates correspond to the SD change in the outcome for one SD increase in the exposure.
+It is possible to use case-control GWASs, but it is important to note that our method assumes that sample overlap should be independend of case-control status.
+Morever, the analysis needs to be performed on the observed scale.
+This means that GWAS results (from a linear model using case-control status or from a logisitic regression) should be provided alongside the total (number of cases + number of controls) sample size.
-If case-control GWASs are used, the analysis can be perfomed on the liability scale (i.e. causal effect estimates correspond to the SD changes / increases on the liability scale).
+In such cases, the heritability estimates reported in the results will be different to the ones that are usually estimated (on the liability scale), this is normal.
+The causal effect estimates correspond to the SD changes / increases on the observed scale.
 This package builds up on the [`GenomicSEM`](https://github.com/GenomicSEM/GenomicSEM/) R-package to perform cross-trait LDSC and the